projectriff/projectriff.io/_docs/022-running-on-gke-with-rbac.md

 ### TL;DR
 1. select a Project in the Google Cloud console, install gcloud and kubectl
-2. create a GKE cluster with Kubernetes v1.8.x or v1.9.x  (defaults to RBAC)
+2. create a GKE cluster with Kubernetes v1.8.x or v1.9.x  (defaults to RBAC with "Legacy Authorization" disabled)
 3. configure credentials to target the GKE cluster from kubectl
 4. remove the CPU request limit for containers in the new cluster
 5. grant yourself cluster-admin permissions